 Rohit Sachdev is a Partner in Orrick’s Energy and Infrastructure Group, based in San Francisco.

 Rohit represents several of the world’s leading developers of renewable and conventional energy generation projects on project development, M&A and financing arrangements.
 He has extensive experience in the solar, wind, energy storage, gas and biofuel sectors, with a particular focus on California and other U.S. jurisdictions.
 Rohit's past deal experience spans energy and infrastructure projects in the Americas, Asia, India, Europe and the Middle East, and includes award-winning transactions.

-Rohit started his legal career at White & Case LLP in New York, where he focused on project development and project finance transactions across the globe.
+Rohit started his legal career at another global law firm in New York, where he focused on project development and project finance transactions across the globe.
 Prior to law and business schools, Rohit was an investment banking analyst at Credit Suisse in San Francisco, where he provided M&A and financial advisory services to technology companies in Silicon Valley.

 In addition to being admitted in California and New York, Rohit is also admitted in Massachusetts (inactive).